Accused of Aggravated Assault in Waco?

 What are the elements of assault?

 In Texas, there are three ways a person can commit the crime of assault.

 1. intentionally, knowingly, or recklessly cause bodily injury to another,

-2. intentionally or knowingly threaten another with imminent bodily injury, or
+2. intentionally or knowingly threaten another with imminent bodily harm, or

 3. intentionally or knowingly cause physical contact with another when he knows or should reasonably believe that the other will regard the contact as offensive or provocative.

 Depending on your prior criminal history and the specific facts alleged by the police, an assault or aggravated assault case can be filed as a Class C misdemeanor on up to a 1st-degree felony.